 SAUDI ARABIA

 The Kingdom of Saudi Arabia holds vast oil reserves and is the birthplace of Islam and home to its two holiest sites, Mecca and Medina.
 However, it also has one of the worst human rights records, severely restricting the right to freedom of expression and the rights of women.
 Religious freedom does not exist in Saudi Arabia and no church buildings are permitted.
-All Saudi citizens are considered to be Muslims and apostasy is a capital offence.
+All Saudi citizens are considered to be Muslims (most hold to Wahhabism, a strict form of Sunni Islam) and apostasy is a capital offence.
 While no Christian convert is known to have been executed in recent times, some have been murdered by their families.

-Almost 4,000 religious police officers (mutawaah) patrol the streets to enforce strict Sharia law, and punishments include amputations, floggings and long imprisonment.
-Forms of Islam other than Sunni Islam are restricted, the public practice of other religions is forbidden and it is illegal to evangelise Muslims.
+Almost 4,000 religious police officers (mutawaah) patrol the streets to enforce strict Sharia law and punishments include amputations, floggings and long imprisonment.

-Crown Prince Mohammed Bin Salman (known as MBS) announced in 2017 that Saudi Arabia would follow a more moderate form of Islam rather than the strict Wahhabism to which the monarchy had subscribed (Wahhabism is a strict interpretation of Sunni Islam) and some reforms have been introduced, including improvements to women’s rights.
+In 2017 Crown Prince Mohammed Bin Salman announced that Saudi Arabia would follow a more moderate form of Islam rather than the strict Wahhabism to which the monarchy had subscribed and some reforms have been introduced, including improvements to women’s rights.

 Christians in Saudi Arabia